Table of Contents

 In part because tequila is made from just one kind of agave, tequila production is now horribly unsustainable.
 Other factors include a huge surge in demand for tequila, fueling runaway harvesting and cutthroat production that disregards the health of people and planet.

 With mezcal’s popularity also surging, many connoisseurs are worried about a similar fate for this traditional liquor.
 Thankfully, many brands have sustainability built into their business, with generations of mezcal maestros operating palenques (mezcal distilleries) in an eco-friendly, people-friendly, truly sustainable way.
 After all, the very existence of these long-standing brands depends on a healthy, stable crop of agave plants.

-Below, you’ll find my recommendations for the best sustainable mezcal brands, followed by a discussion of mezcal’s sustainability problem.
+Below, you’ll find my recommendations for the best sustainable mezcal brands.

 Highlights: Super sustainable mezcal makers helping to ensure the future of agave – even the bottle labels are made with agave leaf remnants!